tkurze/exchangelib/docs/index.md

 )
 ```

-By default, 'exchangelib' will only create 1 connection to the server.
+By default, only one single connection to the server is created.
 If you
 are using threads to send multiple requests concurrently, you may want to
 increase this limit.
 The Exchange server may have rate-limiting policies in
 place for the connecting credentials, so make sure to agree with your Exchange